 Make Progress Toward Your Career Goals

 Many companies also look at the transcripts of potential hires to determine how "trainable" they are for new projects and assignments.
-In many cases, hiring officers may not be so concerned with the overall grade point average earned by an applicant.
-Instead, they want to see a track record of challenging courses that reflects a candidate's willingness to stretch themselves beyond their previous limits.
+Usually, this is determined less by the overall grade point average earned by an applicant, and more by a track record of challenging courses that reflects a candidate's willingness to stretch themselves beyond their previous limits.

 Do I Have the Time and the Money for a College Degree?

 Too many talented individuals pass up the opportunity to attend college each year because they assume that they have neither the time nor the money for a degree program.
-In reality, flexible enrollment policies, innovative course delivery methods, and generous financial aid packages allow nearly anyone to attend college.
+The truth, however, is that college may be more attainable than you realize.

 Education and Training Have Professional and Personal Benefits

-While movies like Animal House and news reports of rambunctious college sports fans might promote the myth of college as a place to party, college students benefit from spending time with their peers in more ways than just having fun.
+College students benefit from spending time with their peers in more ways than just having fun.
 Even students who take college courses online enjoy the benefits of building positive relationships with other students from around the world.
-The classmate with whom you collaborate on a project today could provide you with a valuable job lead later in your career.
+The classmate with whom you collaborate on a project today could be the source of an unexpected job lead ten years after graduation.

 Likewise, the power of alumni networks is no longer reserved for graduates of Ivy League institutions.
-Hiring officers tend to favor graduates of their own colleges and universities, simply because they understand the level of training candidates receive at their alma maters.
-Colleges and universities with strong reputations and notable alumni can provide the extra sparkle on your resume, helping you land an interview or even a job.
+Colleges and universities with strong reputations and notable alumni can lend an extra sparkle on your resume, helping you land an interview or even a job.

-In addition, enrolling in a degree program -- online or on-campus -- can provide you with a great opportunity to build strong friendships and personal connections.
-In today's highly segmented society, the common bond of a degree program can help you develop social networks that you never knew existed.
+Enrolling in a degree program -- online or on-campus -- can be a great opportunity to build strong friendships and personal connections.
+In our highly segmented society, the common bond of a degree program can help you develop social networks that you never knew existed.